Objective-Redux/Objective-Redux/README.md

 ### Actions are a thing of the past&mdash; among other things

 Object-Redux largely removes the need for action names, actions, switch-statement-reducers, selectors, and dispatching.
-You just need to write the mutating function.
+You just need to write the mutating functions.
 Objective-Redux can take it from there.

 ```typescript
   // Define your mutation and forget about the rest.